 The state of Indiana produces a hospital consumer report, allowing consumers to evaluate and compare the quality of hospitals within the state.
 Click here for hospital consumer reports.
-The report includes number of complaints filed against the hospital, deficiencies cited and size of staff.
+The report includes a number of complaints filed against the hospital, deficiencies cited and size of staff.

 Hospital Safety Score –

-The Leapfrog Group, a national nonprofit run by employers and larger purchasers of health insurance, has computed safety scores for individual hospitals for 2012 based on data such as patient injuries, medication errors and infections.
+The Leapfrog Group, a national nonprofit run by employers and larger purchasers of health insurance, has computed safety scores for individual hospitals for 2012 based on data such as patient injuries, medication errors, and infections.
 If you have an option, choose an Indiana hospital with a low-level rate of infection.
 Of the 2,652 general hospitals that received safety scores, 1,243 hospitals earn a grade of “C” or below.

 Drug List –

-Before a hospital admission, make sure all your doctors know about all the medications that you are taking, including prescription medicines, over-the-counter medicines, dietary supplements and vitamins.
+Before a hospital admission, make sure all your doctors know about all the medications that you are taking, including prescription medicines, over-the-counter medicines, dietary supplements, and vitamins.
 Get clear instructions on whether you should keep taking the medicines you are on before your hospital visit.

 Predisposition to Blood Clots –

 Blood clots can lead to stroke.
 If you’re going in for surgery, be aware of your predisposition to form blood clots and inform the doctors and hospital staff so that steps can be taken to prevent them.